raymondyiu/RYWK4-TDD-MarsRoverChallenge/readme.md

 ## Assumptions

 1. The plateau is a square/rectanglar grid
 2. Movement Rules : Rovers move sequentially, this means that the first Rover needs to finish moving first before the next one can move
+3. First line of input will be the maximum (x,y) for the rectanglar plateau.
+4. Subsequent Lines of input into the program for inputs to Rovers
+   - first line of input to a rover will be its coordinates in the Plateau and direction
+   - second line of input to a rover will be its moving instruction.

 ## UML Diagram